gaepdit/e-Sample-Entry-CSV/docs/index.md

     - Repeat - Downstream (RPDN)
     - Repeat - Other Site (RPOT)

+- **Collection Address** - A free-form text area where the physical address of the sample collection site can be recorded.

 - ☆ **Original Lab Sample ID** *(conditionally required)* - The identifier for the original sample that this sample replaces.
 This column is required if the Sample Type above is "Repeat"; otherwise, it is not used.
 Must not be longer than 20 characters.

 - ☆ **Original Sample Collection Date** *(conditionally required)* - The date when the original sample was collected.
 This column is required if the Sample Type above is "Repeat"; otherwise, it is not used.
 Must be no later than the current date.